soxueren/atsd/administration/migration/cluster.md

 sudo find /opt/cloudera/parcels/CDH-5.10.0-1.cdh5.10.0.p0.41/ -name "atsd*.jar"
 ```

-Remove the found files.
+Remove files found by the above search.

 Restart HBase.

 ## Configure ATSD

-Login into ATSD Server.
+Log in to the ATSD Server.

 Switch to the 'axibase' user.